juanmendez/news/README.md

    - RecyclerView / ViewHolder pattern for displaying the articles list
    - SearchManager / SearchRecentSuggestionsProvider for persisting search keywords
 - The architecture will be MVVM and its MVI variant.
 - **Cache is the source of truth**.
-Data is fetched from the network is only used to update the cache.
+Data fetched from the network is only used to update the cache.

 ## MVVM Architecture
 - Follows the vanilla implementation: